AndrewJBateman/angular-graphql-api/README.md

 * GraphQL used to query a mock Engineering parts `db.js` database with field reviews of parts and comments to improve the parts supply process
 * An idea of mine to link humdrum parts depots/maintenance to social media-like commenting from field personnel
 * Based on my time on engineering sites, where maintenance, spare parts, tools and related warehousing and manhours is big budget.
-Project costing was based on the weight of the modifications so this was vital field data, e.g weight of cables and cable-trays/cable-ladders.
+Project costing was based on the weight of the modifications so this was vital data, e.g weight of cables and cable-trays/cable-ladders.
 * Engineering parts are classified as critical parts or not with a Boolean `criticalPart` field.
 * Users can query, add, mutate (update) and delete parts, categories & field reviews